-- 14.1 Ministers and assistant ministers are not -workers" for the purposes of the Workers Compensation Act and, accordingly, are not entitled to benefits under that Act. - 14.2 If a minister or assistant minister is unable to perform his or her duties due to sickness or accident, the parish must continue to pay the agreed stipend until the minister or assistant minister recovers or a course of action can be mutually agreed upon (eg. early retirement, superannuation etc).
+- 14.1 Ministers and assistant ministers are not "workers" for the purposes of the Workers Compensation Act and, accordingly, are not entitled to benefits under that Act.
+Therefore, they should not be included in the annual form completed for your chosen workers compensation insurer. - 14.2 If a minister or assistant minister is unable to perform his or her duties due to sickness or accident, the parish must continue to pay the agreed stipend until the minister or assistant minister recovers or a course of action can be mutually agreed upon (eg. early retirement, superannuation etc).
 In the case of prolonged illness financial assistance may be available to the parish through the Sickness and Accident Fund (see section 15 below). - 14.3 Where a minister or assistant minister, under the age of 65, suffers a permanent disability, the Stipend Continuance Plan (SCP) provides the minister or assistant minister with an amount equal to 75% of a standard stipend package applicable at the date of the disability.
-Payments under the SCP commence 6 months after the permanent disability occurs and continue until age 65 or earlier death.
+Payments under the SCP commence 3 months after the permanent disability occurs and continue until age 65 or earlier death.
 Payments are indexed in line with the annual movements in CPI or at the rate of 5% per annum, whichever is the lesser.
 The cost of the SCP is included in the Parish Cost Recovery charge. - 14.4 The SCP does not cover expenses (such as medical or hospital) which are incurred by a minister or assistant minister and so each minister and assistant minister should ensure that they have adequate medical and hospital cover.
-A basic cover is provided by Medicare. - 14.5 Requests for further information may be directed to the Clergy Services Officer on 9265 1560 or cjm@sydney.anglican.asn.au.
+A basic cover is provided by Medicare. - 14.5 Requests for further information may be directed to the Clergy Services Officer, Colin Murphy on 9265 1560 or cjm@sydney.anglican.asn.au.